Our Uncontested Divorce Process — An Introduction:

 Final Divorce Process and Paperwork

 Some judges will require a brief final hearing before granting a divorce, especially if minor children are involved.
 If there is a final hearing, only you will need to attend (not your spouse) and we usually will appear with you at the hearing at no additional cost to you.
 There are exceptions to this though.
 If your divorce case is in Bartow County, Fulton County, Cherokee County, DeKalb County, Hall County or Dawson County, plus a few others, we reserve the right to charge you an additional small “appearance fee” that is typically $200.
 We typically do not charge an appearance fee for Cobb County.
 The uncontested divorce final hearings in Cobb County are especially well-organized and very brief.
-When you have a final hearing to complete your divorce, you will have the final divorce documents available to you immediately and your divorce is actually final that day.
+When you have a final hearing to complete your divorce, you usually will have the final divorce documents available to you immediately and your divorce is actually final that day.

 Get Started Now: